The Swiss authorities online

 Occupational benefits are calculated on the basis of the contributions you have accumulated during your working life.
 The regulations of your pension fund are used to calculate the statutory benefits you are eligible to receive (benefits must be at least equal to or greater than the minimum benefits set by the Occupational Old Age, Survivors’ and Invalidity Pension Provision - BVG).
 The cumulative amount (also known as ‘retirement savings’) depends on your salary and on the terms and conditions of the pension schemes to which you paid your contributions.
 Benefits are paid as a retirement pension and/or a lump sum.

 The pension you receive is a percentage of your retirement savings.
 This percentage, called a ‘conversion rate’ is defined by law.
-In 2013, the minimum conversion rate for the mandatory BVG savings is set at 6.9% for men (65) and 6.85% for women (64); in 2014, it will be set at 6.8% for both sexes.
+The minimum conversion rate for mandatory occupational pension savings is set at 6.8% (for men and women of regular pensionable age).

 An example to calculate your pension: